Package 'saros'

 n_range(data = ex_survey, dep = b_1:b_3, indep = x1_sex)

-Provides a range (or single value) for N in a ggplot2-object from makeme()
+Provides a range (or single value) for N in a plot object from makeme()

 Description